miurahr/aqtinstall/README.rst

 -------

 This program is originally shown in Kaidan project as a name `qli-installer`_.
-A project `aqtinstall` extend the original to run with standard python features with Linux, Mac and Windows, to be tested on CI platform, and to improve performance with a concurrent downloading.
+The `aqtinstall` project extend and improve it.

 .. _`qli-installer`: https://lnj.gitlab.io/post/qli-installer